Skip to content

 In addition to the Miranda Corbie novels, Kelli has penned a number of short stories, including “Children’s Day”, a prequel to CITY OF DRAGONS, published in the bestselling anthology, FIRST THRILLS: HIGH-OCTANE STORIES FROM THE HOTTEST THRILLER WRITERS.

 Kelli’s career launched with her first book (and first attempt at writing a book), NOX DORMIENDA, a historical mystery in the style of noir and set in Roman Britain, a genre she invented and labeled as “Roman noir.”
 NOX, first published by Five Star Publishing, was nominated for a Macavity and won the Bruce Alexander Award for Best Historical Mystery.
 The City and County of San Francisco also awarded Kelli a Certificate of Honor for her literary achievement.
+She was the Historical Mystery Guest of Honor for the 2024 Bouchercon World Mystery Convention.

 In addition to fiction, Kelli has contributed a number of essays about writers and writing to various anthologies.
 She is proud to have been a contributor to the Edgar-nominated and Agatha-winning BOOKS TO DIE FOR: THE WORLD’S GREATEST MYSTERY WRITERS ON THE WORLD’S GREATEST MYSTERY NOVELS, edited by John Connolly and Declan Burke.
 Kelli chose to write about one of her surprisingly major influences, Agatha Christie, in an essay on MURDER ON THE ORIENT EXPRESS.